dsoprea/go-exif/README.md

 ## Overview

-This package provides native Go functionality to parse EXIF information out of images.
+This package provides native Go functionality to parse an existing EXIF block, update an existing EXIF block, or add a new EXIF block.

 ## *NOTICE*

-This implementation is in active development.
-The reader functionality is reasonably complete and there are unit-tests covering the core functionality.

-Remaining Tasks:

-- A couple of tags needing special handling still need to be implemented.
-Currently these will show "!DEFINED!" for their values.
-See [here](type.go#L688) for more information
+- A couple of undefined-type tags still need to be implemented.
+Currently these will show "!DEFINED!" for their values but actually be dropped in EXIF updates.
+See https://github.com/dsoprea/go-exif/issues/26 .
-- Creating/updating tags.

 ## Getting